Bug #967

 modify /etc to work with several DHCP clients isn't just worth of it.

-Updated by matthias over 16 years ago
+Updated by matthias almost 17 years ago

 I agree with Hasso here.
 The client runs flawlessly.
 If we encounter